 - Balance environmental concerns and outdoor recreational opportunities within Regional parklands.

 - Support the development and retention of well-trained, dedicated and productive employees.

-- Improve access to, and use of, the parks by members of groups that have been underrepresented, such as disabled, economically disadvantaged and elderly visitors.
+- Improve access to and use of the parks by members of groups that are underrepresented, such as persons with disabilities, the economically disadvantaged and elderly park visitors.

 - Provide recreational development that fosters appropriate use of parklands while preserving their remoteness and intrinsic value.

 - Create quality programs that recognize the cultural diversity represented in the region.